 There has been an informal consensus in Chinese archaeological discourse that metallurgy came relatively late to Tibet, with dates of 800 to 300 BCE being suggested.
 However, as we have seen, recent archaeological evidence from both southeastern and northeastern Tibet indicates that an Iron Age periodization for this introduction is simply too late.

-Bereft of contextual archaeological findings, let us examine circumstantial evidence for the introduction of metallurgy on the WTP in the Late Bronze Age (1500–800 BCE).
+Bereft of contextual archaeological findings, let us examine the circumstantial evidence for the introduction of metallurgy on the WTP in the Late Bronze Age (1500–800 BCE).
 By the second half of the second millennia BCE, bronze metallurgy had enveloped Central Asia, Xinjiang, northwestern China, and far eastern Tibet.
 The WTP is interposed between India and Xinjiang, regions with well developed metallurgical traditions in the Late Bronze Age.
 The sheer geographic scope of these technological and cultural traditions would make the WTP an outlier in the greater region had they not reached there too.
 Moreover, a typological study of bronze artifacts from Tibet suggests that bronze metallurgy may have reached the WTP in the Late Bronze Age.

 The rock art of the WTP with its mushroom-shaped anthropomorphs, so-called giants, mascoids (anthropomorphs in emblematic form), chariots, birthing figures, and certain big game hunting scenes have numerous analogies in the rock art of Central Asia and north Inner Asia, which is regularly attributed by archaeologists to the Bronze Age.
 The northern variants are ascribed to the Okunev, Andronovo, Karasuk and other cultures of that time.
-Providing that this periodization is accurate (many questions around the chronology of rock art remain), cultural contacts between the WTP and regions to the north began no later then the Late Bronze Age.
+Providing that this periodization is accurate (many questions around the chronology of rock art remain), cultural contacts between the WTP and regions to the north began no later than the Late Bronze Age.